AYCH-Inc/aych.das/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Dash Core.
+This issue tracker is only for technical issues related to Aych bade.

-General Dash questions and/or support requests and are best directed to the [Dashpay Reddit](https://www.reddit.com/r/dashpay/).
+General Aych questions and/or support requests and are best directed to the [Aych Reddit](https://www.reddit.com/r/aych/).

-To report critical security issues, email infosec@dash.org and/or see the DASH bug bounty program on [Bugcrowd](https://bugcrowd.com/dashdigitalcash) instead of creating Github issues.
+To report critical security issues, email tokeneconomy@eclipso.eu and/or see the AYCH bug bounty program on [Bugcrowd](https://bugcrowd.com/aych) instead of creating Github issues.

 ### Describe the issue